daizutabi/mkapi/docs/usage/writing.md

 syntax like `` [`object`][package.module.object] ``.
 Simply writing the inline code is sufficient like `` `object` ``.

+!!! note
+    In addition to using inline code references in docstrings, you can also utilize the standard link syntax `[text][package.module.object]` to create links within MkDocs markdown documents that point to the corresponding objects in the API documentation.

 ### Why Not Use Markdown Link Syntax?

 #### From a user's perspective